 The strategy opts for diversity and foresees quality action regardless of scale.
 It includes action taking place at local level and remote areas, to regional, to European and global in the context of specific projects.
 In this way, beyond their specific aims, the projects will contribute to the diversification of networks, partnerships and stakeholders.
 Funding will be sought by different sources and sectors in order to remain able to follow the agenda and pursue the vision for Europe Inter Alia holds, with as little external limitations as possible.

-One year since the beginning of the pandemic, Europe remains in a state of shock and denial.
+Two years since the beginning of the pandemic, Europe remains in a state of shock and denial.
 While the effect of the pandemic on public healthcare will eventually subside, the social and economic impact has not yet started unravelling.
 A grim future lays ahead; particularly for youth.
 Recent crises exemplified that economic stagnation, unemployment, frustration, poverty and lack of sustainable life prospects hit younger populations the hardest and offer ground to anti-social behaviours and political choices.
-In this framework, Inter Alia’s work plan 2021 aims to:
+In this framework, Inter Alia’s work plan 2022 aims to:

 - Enhance youth engagement and empowerment through democratic education, advocacy and civic participation.